gwdg/OpenTSDB_Cluster/modules/puppetdb/README.md

     }

 The `listen_address` is a comma-separated list of hostnames or IP addresses on which the postgres server should listen for incoming connections.
 This defaults to `localhost`.
 This parameter maps directly to postgresql's `listen_addresses` config option; use a '*' to allow connections on any accessible address.

+### puppetdb::database::postgresql_db
+The `puppetdb::database::postgresql_db` class sets up the puppetdb database and database user accounts.
+This is included from the `puppetdb::database::postgresql` class but can be used on its own if you want to use your own classes to configure the postgresql server itself in a way that the `puppetdb::database::postgresql` doesn't support.

 Implementation
 ---------------